Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Countryboy went a brilliant shade of crimson and practically burst into flame when a *wondrously* musical lilting laugh came from the doorway.
 "Don’t worry.
 I’ll make sure he behaves himself..." she promised, in a silky accent that Campbell couldn’t place.

 Only once they were gone did Campbell permit himself to laugh.
 He pulled the mattresses together and sprawled across both of them, glad to have a little more space and no snoring beside him.
-Maybe there was a warm body somewhere out on the ship for him too, but…
+Maybe there was a warm body somewhere out on the ship for him too, but...

 ...Well, happiness consists in getting enough sleep.
 That was a lesson Thompson would eventually learn, of course.